Constraining extra-fermion(s) from the Higgs boson data: The Higgs rate fits

-It would also be possible theoretically that the new $t'$ and $b'$ particles do not mix with the SM top and bottom quarks.
-It would be the case also for additional $q'$ quarks with exotic electric charges.
+It is also possible theoretically that the new single $t'$ (or $b'$) particle does not mix with the SM top (bottom) quark.
+This would be the case as well for additional $q'$ quarks with exotic electric charges.
 For illustration, let us first concentrate on the components of possible extensions of the SM quark multiplets under ${\rm SU(2)_L}$, as in warped/composite frameworks where SM multiplets are promoted to representations of the custodial symmetry~\cite{Agashe:2003zs,Agashe:2006at,Djouadi:2006rk,Carena:2007ua,Djouadi:2007eg,Djouadi:2007fm,Ledroit:2007ik,Bouchart:2008vp,Bouchart:2009vq,Djouadi:2009nb,Casagrande:2010si,Djouadi:2011aj}.
 The charges for such $q'$ components obey the relation, ${\cal Y}_{q'}=Q_{q'}-I^{q'}_{3L}$ (${\cal Y}\equiv$~hypercharge, $I_{3L}\equiv {\rm SU(2)_L}$ isospin).
 We will consider the electric charges of smallest absolute values, $Q_{q'}=-1/3$, $2/3$, $-4/3$, $5/3$, $-7/3$ and $8/3$, keeping in mind that the naive perturbative limit on the electric charge reads as, $\vert Q_{q'} \vert \lesssim \sqrt{4\pi /\alpha}\simeq 40$ ($\alpha\equiv$~fine-structure constant~\cite{Beringer:1900zz}).
 The $q'$ states are in the same color representation as the SM quarks.